-As with densities, building heights shall correspond to their respective land uses within the Ngārara settlement.
-Building heights should not exceed 3 storeys (12m).

-- The appropriateness of building scale within the whole streetscape shall be considered, rather than each building as a stand-alone object. - More generous building heights are more appropriate for the higher density urban centres, while taller buildings shall be minimised within more sensitive dune and wetland areas so as to not adversely impact visually on dune ecologies and landforms. - Local views and vistas identified shall be protected from public places by relating building heights to the slope of the topography and reducing heights to maintain views of the surrounding landscape. - These approaches shall result in a hierarchy of built form with lower buildings adjacent to sensitive areas and higher buildings away from them. - Overshadowing of public open spaces shall be avoided through use of in-depth sunmodelling analyses.
+- As with densities, building heights shall correspond to their respective land uses within the Ngārara Precinct.
+Building heights should not exceed 2 storeys. - The appropriateness of building scale within the rural environment shall be considered, rather than each building as a stand-alone object. - Local views and vistas identified shall be protected from public places by relating building heights to the slope of the topography and reducing heights to maintain views of the surrounding landscape. - These approaches shall result in a hierarchy of built form with lower buildings adjacent to sensitive areas and higher buildings away from them. - Overshadowing of public open spaces shall be avoided through use of in-depth sunmodelling analyses.